 - 150+ kits: $14 per kit

-Inoculation for mushroom farming: Inoculation on a commercial mushroom farm varies depending on the substrate.
-If you are using straw and pasteurizing or treating with lime, inoculation can happen in the open air.
-If you are starting a mushroom farm that uses supplemented sawdust you will need to inoculate in a lab.
+Inoculation on a commercial mushroom farm varies depending on the substrate.
+If mushroom farmers are using straw and pasteurizing or treating with lime, inoculation can happen in the open air.
+If mushroom farmers are starting a mushroom farm that uses supplemented sawdust you will need to inoculate in a lab.
 A lab is essentially a dedicated room with a flow hood in it that cleans all the air.
 All inoculations should take place in front of the flow hood if using supplemented sawdust while mushroom farming.

 Incubation for mushroom farming: Incubation is the next step.
 There are a range of ways to incubate, but in essence, it is the process of allowing the mushroom mycelium to colonize the substrate.
 The bags need to have space between each other so heat does not build up and some air movement allows for faster incubation.